jayabdulraman/Translations/README.md

 # Translations
-A Python Program that will take a text message and translate it into words your grandparents could understand.
+A Python Program that will take social abbreviated phrases like lol, lmao etc and translate it into words or their meanings your grandparents could understand.

 **For example:** So funny LOL ROTFL becomes So funny laughing out loud rolling on the floor laughing